domsutter/QuizzitsPrg/README.md

-# Quizzits (Student Edition) — NetBeans Maven JavaFX
+# Quizzits — NetBeans Maven JavaFX

 A simple flashcard & quiz app built for **CIS 1512**.
 It's intentionally small and heavily commented so it's easy to learn from.